Which assessment programs are available for online administration and reporting?

 What set-up is required to begin testing?

-Once tests are purchased, your school must upload students’ details into your OARS web-based account.
+Once tests are purchased, your school must upload students’ details into your online assessment and reporting account.
 A unique username and a password must be allocated to each student during this process.
 Student logins can be used for multiple tests and stay with students over time, unless edited by your school.
 Once students’ login details have been created, your school must also assign tests to students.
-A range of resources including short video demonstrations are available in your school’s OARS account in the help menu.
+A range of resources including short video demonstrations are available in your school’s account in the help menu.

 How do students complete tests?

 Each student requires access to a computer or device connected to the internet and a web browser such as Internet Explorer or Safari.
-Students log in to sit tests from your school’s OARS unique web address, with the username and password created by your school.
-The test administrator should keep a record of the time the test commenced and carefully follow the teacher administration instructions provided (available in your school's OARS account in the help menu).
+Students log in to sit tests from your school’s online assessment and reporting unique web address, with the username and password created by your school.
+The test administrator should keep a record of the time the test commenced and carefully follow the teacher administration instructions provided (available in your school's account within the help menu).

 What happens if my internet connection drops out while students are completing the test?